 What Damages Could Be Awarded If Your Data Is Stolen?

-You are entitled to seek material damages and non-material damages in a successful lost or stolen paperwork data breach claim.
-Material damages compensate your monetary loss, whilst non-material damages compensate the mental harm a breach caused you.
-This could include a claim for stress or Post-Traumatic Stress Disorder, amongst other things.
+Your lost or stolen paperwork data breach claim may include material damage and non-material damage.
+Your monetary loss is material damage, whilst non-material damage is the mental harm a breach caused you.
+This could include a claim for stress or post-traumatic stress disorder, amongst other things.

 Call us now to find out if you have good cause to seek compensation for a data breach that caused you to suffer financial loss, mental anguish, or both.